MauroDataMapper/docs/docs/installing/administration.md

 Remove all stopped containers first then remove all tagged images.

-A useful tool is [Dockviz](https://github.com/justone/dockviz), ever since docker did away with `docker images --tree` you can't see all the layers of images and therefore how much floating mess you have.
+A useful tool is [Dockviz](https://github.com/justone/dockviz), ever since docker did away with `docker images --tree` you can't see all the layers of images and therefore how many disconneected images you have.

 Add the following to the appropriate bash profile file: